dannguyen/journalism-syllabi/README.md

 <a href="http://lamthuyvo.github.io/cuny2015-interactivejournalism/">Homepage</a>
         </h5>

+        <p><small>
-        <p><em>This three-credit course introduces students to conceptualizing and producing content across multiple platforms--from Web sites to tablets and mobile devices-- by exploring essential concepts, tools and interactive story forms.

-This course explores how the news industry is adapting to new technolog...</em></p>
+        This three-credit course introduces students to conceptualizing and producing content across multiple platforms--from Web sites to tablets and mobile devices-- by exploring essential concepts, tools and interactive story forms.
+This course explores how the news industry is adapting to new technologi
+        </small></p>

         <p>Instructors: Lam Thuy Vo</p>
     </td>
     <td>
-        City University of New York
+        <small>City University of New York</small>
     </td>
   </tr>